Consteel/manual/docs/manual/9_0_standard-design/9_3_composite-design.md

 <!-- wp:paragraph -->

-Composite beam design in _ConSteel_ is carried out according to EN 1994-1-1:2010 standard.
+Composite beam design in _Consteel_ is carried out according to EN 1994-1-1:2010 standard.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

 The design bending resistance is determined using plastic theory according to 6.2.1.2 or 6.2.1.3 where the cross-section is in Class 1 or 2.
 The section class is determined acc. to 5.5.2.
-Class 3 and 4 cross-sections are not covered by _ConSteel_ composite beam design.
+Class 3 and 4 cross-sections are not covered by _Consteel_ composite beam design.
 The composite beam is checked for plastic bending, vertical shear, and shear buckling, crushing of the concrete flange and longitudinal shear at all the critical cross-sections.
 The critical cross sections are determined according to 6.1.1.
 (4).
-The following methods are not included in _ConSteel_: non-linear resistance to bending (6.2.1.4.) and elastic resistance to bending (6.2.1.5.).
+The following methods are not included in _Consteel_: non-linear resistance to bending (6.2.1.4.) and elastic resistance to bending (6.2.1.5.).
 The profiled steel decking is assumed not to contribute to the resistance.

 <!-- /wp:paragraph -->